vaginessa/dns-wiki/Kernel-security.md

 In fact that makes more or less most of _security apps_ obsolete since the user can control what permission which app can really use.
 Except the internet stuff (since Google simply never wants it, because ads reasons,[...]) which overall means firewalls have still a solid standing.

-The same principle as a firewall can be used to control the permission (whitelist/revoke access), which possible fc some apps first that are not updated.
+The same principle as a firewall can be used to control the permission (whitelist/revoke access), which possible FC some apps first that are not updated.
 For malware reasons that means using AFWall+ & the new system it would be a lot harder to bypass all of these protections (of course the existent apps need a small update to support that feature).

 Firewall specific:
-Under Android M, app data will be automatically [backed-up](http://developer.android.com/preview/backup/index.html) onto Google Drive on a daily basis, when the phone is connected to Wi-Fi and power (opt-out option), that may lead in more traffic if the user forgets to disable it, so it's highly recommend to check this setting.
+Under Android M, app data will be automatically [backed-up](http://developer.android.com/preview/backup/index.html) onto Google Drive on a daily basis, when the phone is connected to WiFi and power (opt-out option), that may lead in more traffic if the user forgets to disable it, so it's highly recommend to check this setting.
 See also AOSP Network Security Policy, over [here](https://android.googlesource.com/platform/frameworks/base/+/refs/heads/master/core/java/android/security/NetworkSecurityPolicy.java?ref=driverlayer.com%2Fweb%2F%2F%2F%2F%2F%2F%2F).

 HTTPS:
 <code>application android:usesCleartextTraffic = "false” /</code> will prevent any component in the app from performing any network I/O over unencrypted socket connections (supports HTTP, FTP, WebSockets, IMAP, SMTP & XMPP).
 This was designed for third party libraries that use insecure channels of communication.
 In fact that could be bypassed in the future.

 Useful links
 ------------